vivaxgen/MicroHaps/README.md

 This repository contains 2 pipelines for handling microhaplotype amplicon sequencing data:

-* DADA2-based MicroHaplotype Analysis Pipeline (https://benjjneb.github.io/dada2/).
+* DADA2-based MicroHaplotype Analysis Pipeline; Original software can be found at (https://benjjneb.github.io/dada2/) but is modified for this pipeline.
+DADA2-based pipeline COMING SOON.

 * SNP-based variant calling which output ordinary VCF file, based on [vivaxGEN NGS-Pipeline](https://github.com/vivaxgen/ngs-pipeline).